 Configure Akamai CDN in the Workspace ONE UEM Console

 You can configure Akamai CDN in Workspace ONE UEM console.
-During the configuration, the values that you enter in the configuration page can be retrieved by logging in to your CDN provider portal and locating the values.
-If you are an on-premises customer who requires additional assistance, contact Workspace ONE UEM Support.
+During the configuration, the values that you enter in the configuration page is retrieved by logging in to your CDN provider portal and locating the values.
+Before You Begin, ensure you finished your origin server setup and Akamai portal configuration.

-Complete the Akamai configuration in the UEM console:
+Complete the Akamai configuration in the Workspace ONE UEM console:

-- In the UEM console, ensure that you are in the Global OG.
+- In the UEM console, ensure that you are on Global OG.

 - Navigate to .